milesmcc/OpenSourceLaw/PAPER.md

 The court ultimately decided in favor of Altai, declaring that user interface was _not_ subject to copyright.
 Also significant was the court's use of the [Abstraction-Filtration-Comparison test](https://digitalcommons.law.villanova.edu/cgi/viewcontent.cgi?referer=https://www.google.com/&httpsredir=1&article=2876&context=vlr) (AFC) to determine copyright eligibility of software.
 While AFC had long been used in courtrooms to determine the copyright status of artistic works, `CAI v.
 Altai` asserted that the test was also applicable to software, setting a standard and concrete procedure by which software copyright was to be evaluated.

 ### [`Oracle America, Inc. v.
 Google, Inc.`](https://scholar.google.com/scholar_case?case=15197092051369647665&q=Oracle+America,+Inc.+v.+Google,+Inc.&hl=en&as_sdt=2006&as_vis=1) (2012-2016)
+Twenty years later, software copyright returned to the vanguard of legal discourse.
 In 2012, Oracle sued Google for copyright infringement, claiming that Google had infringed on its copyright of Java during the creation of the Android operating system.
 Oracle made two primary claims: that Google's reimplementation of the Java standard library was a copyright violation because Google used the same method and class signatures to achieve compatibility; and that Google copied a piece of code verbatim from Oracle's Java implementation into its own.

 As of 2010, the Java standard library is [open source](http://mail.openjdk.java.net/pipermail/build-dev/2010-December/003881.html).
 Still, Oracle claimed that Google's reimplementation of the API library using the same method signatures—method names, arguments, and modifiers—to maintain cross-compatibility violated its copyright.
 If the court ruled in favor of Oracle, API structures—independent of their implementations—would become subject to copyright, and open source reimplementations of proprietary APIs would become illegal.